adafruit/Adafruit_LSM303_Accel/README.md

 The LSM303 is a digital (I2C) accelerometer and digital compass (magnetometer) and accelerometer.
 The accelerometer allows you to measure acceleration or direction towards the center or the earth or orthogonal axes.

+Information on the LSM303AGR can be found in the datasheet: http://www.adafruit.com/datasheets/LSM303AGRC.PDF

-More information on the LSM303 can be found in the datasheet: http://www.adafruit.com/datasheets/LSM303DLHC.PDF
+Information on the LSM303DLH can be found in the datasheet: http://www.adafruit.com/datasheets/LSM303DLHC.PDF

 ## What is the Adafruit Unified Sensor Library? ##